Galapagos, lockdown and the impacts of COVID-19 – Interview Series Part 4 – Pablo Valladares

-As part of our interview series with staff, project partners, friends and ambassadors based on the Islands, looking at how their life has changed under lockdown, we spoke to our friend Pablo Valladares.
+As part of our interview series with staff, project partners, friends and ambassadors based on the Islands, looking at how their life has changed under lockdown, we spoke to tour guide Pablo Valladares.

 “We left our home on Isabela island for two weeks during our son’s school holidays and returned 84 days later – spending 68 days locked down in Guayaquil.